hungptit/experiments/Optimize_String.md

 # Conclusion #
 * A carefully designed C++ API can be at as fast a C style function.
-* C style function is the 2nd in term of performance, however, the C array is not mathematically correct.
+* C style memory model is not mathematically correct.
 We should avoid of this coding style if possible.
-* std::vector<char> is significantly faster than std::string.
+* std::vector<char> is significantly faster than std::string for storing a string buffer.
-* Minimize resource allocation when designing your shared API.
+* Minimize resource allocation when designing your shared API for performance.